BuHogeJI2/minsktrans_schedule/README.md

     - changed map style;

 ###### Bugs:
+    - don't show schedule by day of the week;
+    - bad optimization in Markers component;
     - don't hide old route after draw new;
-    - bad optimization in Markers component;